-Model B, which is used for reporting estimates at 5% cut off is based on mineralised domains capturing zones of continuous mineralisation grading more than approximately $5\% \ P_2O_5$.
+Model B, which is used for reporting estimates at 5% cut off is based on mineralised domains capturing zones of continuous mineralisation grading more than approximately 5% P_2O_5 .
 The Model B domains comprise a main envelope covering most of the resource area, and a subsidiary shallower zone at Limestone Bore which contributes around 2% of the model estimates.
-The Model B domains extend over approximately $42 \ \text{km}$ of strike with an average width of approximately $3.8 \ \text{km}$, and an average thickness of around $10.5 \ \text{m}$.
-The estimates extend to around $70 \ \text{m}$ depth, with approximately 95% from depths of less than $45 \ \text{m}$.
+The Model B domains extend over approximately 42 km of strike with an average width of approximately 3.8 km, and an average thickness of around 10.5 m.
+The estimates extend to around 70 m depth, with approximately 95% from depths of less than 45 m.

-All estimates include a density of 1.7 t/bcm on the basis of 183 immersion density measurements of drill core from 43 diamond holes at Barrow Creek 1.
+All estimates include a density of 1.7 t/bcm on the basis of 183 immersion density measurements of drill core from 43 diamond holes in the west of the resource.

-For cut offs of up to 15% P_2O_5 , estimates for mineralisation with consistent drill hole spacing of up to 100 m by 100 m and 200 m by 200 m are classified as Measured and Indicated respectively and estimates for more broadly sampled areas within generally 300 m of drilling are classified as Inferred.
+For cut offs of up to 15% P2O5, estimates for mineralisation with consistent drill hole spacing of up to 100 m by 100 m and 200 m by 200 m are classified as Measured and Indicated respectively and estimates for more broadly sampled areas within generally 300 m of drilling are classified as Inferred.
 Classification of estimates at higher cut offs reflects the reduction in continuity with increasing cut off grade as described in Appendix 1.
 Model estimates for broadly sampled areas more than generally 300 m from drill holes have been used for estimation of Exploration Targets.